NBA Rumors: Cavaliers Only Trading Kevin Love For ‘Offer They Deem Worthy,’ Per Chris Fedor

-All-Star power forward Kevin Love has gone through plenty of ups and downs since being named as the face of the Cleveland Cavaliers‘ franchise.
-Love spent his first year as the Cavaliers’ main man dealing with multiple injuries and despite his full recovery, Cleveland is still highly expected to suffer another huge disappointment in the 2019-20 NBA season.
+All-Star power forward Kevin Love has gone through plenty of ups and downs since being named the face of the Cleveland Cavaliers franchise.
+Love spent his first year as the Cavaliers’ main man dealing with multiple injuries.
+Yet, despite a full recovery, Cleveland is still highly expected to suffer another huge disappointment in the 2019-20 NBA season.
 With his inability to help the Cavaliers remain a competitive team in the Eastern Conference, it’s no longer surprising that rumors are swirling nonstop around Love and his future in the league.

 No matter how many times they insist that they have no intention of moving Love, most people believe that his departure from the Cavaliers is inevitable.
-However, if ever they finally consider trading Love and undergo a full-scale rebuild, the Cavaliers are highly expected to demand valuable assets in return.
+However, if they finally consider trading Love and undergo a full-scale rebuild, the Cavaliers will likely demand valuable assets in return.
 According to Chris Fedor of the Cleveland Plain Dealer, the Cavaliers will only trade Love if they receive an “offer they deem worthy.”

 “If the Cavs get an offer they deem worthy then they will consider it.
 But they still see him as a valuable piece, one that threads the needle between their present and future.
 They aren’t going to give him away for nothing.
 They aren’t going to accept a salary dump either.
 Sources maintain it will take a combination of picks and players for the Cavs to send him elsewhere.
 Get ready for more Love trade rumors this summer, especially given the dearth of impact free agents available.
 Listening and accepting are two different things.”